- Frequently Asked Questions >

 Which administrative commands lock the database?¶

-The following administrative operations require an exclusive (i.e. write) lock on the database for extended periods:
+The following administrative operations require an exclusive lock at the database level for extended periods:

 The following administrative commands lock the database but only hold the lock for a very short time: